atorralba/rhme3/qualifiers/whitebox/README.md

-# Solution to the Whitebox RHme3 Qualification challenge
+# Solution to the Whitebox RHme3 Qualifier challenge

 The solution is divided in two scripts: